dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T184: Compromises in democracy lead to effective outcomes.
+### T184: Debate and compromise in democracy lead to effective solutions.

 |Support|
 |---|